spring-media/adsolutions-implementationReference/publisher-display-reference.md

 ![inpage](https://bracho.xyz/adtech/img/inpage.png "inpage")

-We recommend installing the first Mrec above the fold (ATF).
+Interstitials, Understitials, and InText-Outstream Advertising Materials are delivered through the inpage Placement.
+This placement is to be placed in the position requested by the publisher for InText- Outstream ads.
 [This sizes must be used](https://github.com/CDPAdSolution/adSolution-Reference/blob/master/publisher-display-reference.md#for-desktop-1).

 *inpage* | `[1,1]` | `[640,360]` | `[1000,300]`